MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parametreler

 *boyutla*<br/>
-dışı İzin `CSize` verilen en küçük boyut ile doldurulmuş bir nesne.
+dışı İzin verilen en küçük boyut ile doldurulmuş `CSize` nesne.

 ### <a name="remarks"></a>Açıklamalar